 For people that have already lost their insulin-producing cells, a shorter-term solution could be the ‘artificial pancreas’ — a fully automated system that can measure glucose levels and inject the right amount of insulin into the bloodstream, just like a healthy pancreas would.

 “Type 1 diabetes is very different from your standard disease.
-Insulin requirements vary greatly from one day to another and there is no way patients can know what they need,” Roman Hovorka, Professor at the University of Cambridge, told me.
-His research group is working on the development of an algorithm that can accurately predict insulin requirements for a specific patient at any moment.
+Insulin requirements vary greatly from one day to another and there is no way patients can know what they need,” said Roman Hovorka, Professor at the University of Cambridge.

 Type 2 diabetes